Exact calculation of the mean first-passage time of continuous-time random walks by nonhomogeneous Wiener-Hopf integral equations: Conclusions

 To conclude, we would like to remind that in spite of the fact that random walks, or at least their classical settings, seem to be fully understood, some general features are still under investigation.
 In this respect, we have in mind the analysis concerning the fact that diffusive models meet the Galilean invariance, in the best cases, solely weakly \cite{cairoli_etal-pnas-2018} and also the proof that exponential tails of walkers' PDF are indeed a universal property of diffusing particles at finite time, as well as at short time \cite{barkai_etal-prl-2020}.
 The result here derived, despite obtained in a classical setting for the CTRW approach, joins with those lasts.

-\ack This research is supported by the Basque Government through the BERC 2018--2021 program; by the Spanish Ministry of Science, Innovation and Universities through the BCAM Severo Ochoa excellence accreditation SEV-2017-0718 and through the Predoc Severo Ochoa 2018 grant PRE2018-084427.
-The authours acknowledge the three anonymous referees for their useful and constructive criticism that guided us to an improvement of the research.
+\ack This research is supported by the Basque Government through the BERC 2018--2021 program; by the Spanish Ministry of Science, Innovation and Universities through the BCAM Severo Ochoa excellence accreditation SEV-2017-0718 and through the project PID2019-107685RB-I00 and the Predoc Severo Ochoa 2018 grant PRE2018-084427.
+The authors acknowledge the three anonymous referees for their useful and constructive criticism that guided us to an improvement of the research.

 We analyse the paradigmatic case study of a double-exponential distribution for the jump-sizes:

 where $b\in[0,1]$, $a \in \mathbb{R}^+$ and, for lightening the notation, the length-scale $\ell$ has been dropped for a while.
 The mean value of the non-dimensional $\xi$ results to be